Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Four-point higher-spin amplitudes

-This is the modified Jacobi identity, as we have seen for Yang-Mills theory in \eqref{JI_YM}.
-One may attempt to reorganise the amplitude into a representation well suited for the study of colour–kinematics duality \cite{Bern:2019prr,Bern:2022wqg}.
-Colour–kinematics duality and the double copy have already been explored in the self-dual sector for higher-spin theories, where the underlying kinematic algebra is particularly tractable \cite{Ponomarev:2017nrr,Ponomarev:2024jyg}.
+This is the modified Jacobi identity, analogous to the one encountered in Yang–Mills theory in \eqref{JI_YM}.
+This observation suggests the possibility of extending color–kinematics duality and the double-copy construction to higher-spin amplitudes in the non-holomorphic sector.
+Color–kinematics duality and the double-copy have already been explored in the self-dual sector for higher-spin theories, where the underlying kinematic algebra is particularly tractable \cite{Ponomarev:2017nrr,Ponomarev:2024jyg}.

+In the following we will show that, at the level of four-point amplitudes, color–kinematics duality and the double-copy construction can indeed be extended beyond the self-dual sector.
+At higher multiplicity, one could attempt to reorganise the amplitudes into a representation better suited for the analysis of color–kinematics duality \cite{Bern:2019prr,Bern:2022wqg}.